Team Spirit and a Sense of Belonging

 TAS provides a caring environment in which individuals feel accepted.
-TAS also engenders a strong sense of belonging through the vertically structured school house system.
+TAS also engenders a strong sense of belonging through the vertically structured house system.
 As a member of one of the four houses, students develop team spirit and interact with a cross section of other students in academic, sporting and cultural events.

 In the Senior School, tutor groups are established within each house to ensure the academic and pastoral well being of each student.